Seattle mayor wants to expand tiny home villages, shelter space

 RELATED: Seattle lacks 'coherent strategy' to fight homelessness, expert says

-When asked by reporters if a head tax repeal would alter the plans, the mayor joked that “she’ll burn that bridge when we come it.”
+When asked by reporters if a repeal of the recently passed employee head tax on high-earning businesses would alter the plans, the mayor joked that “she’ll burn that bridge when we come it.”

-Durkan’s data also claims the City of Seattle is expecting a significant investment in new affordable housing in 2018, an estimated $70 million.

 RELATED: Seattle spent $10 million on homeless sweeps in 2017